 - Are legal reforms needed to better support the rights of gender-fluid and non-binary people?

-Fair Play For Women has made our own submission to the Inquiry in response to this Call for Evidence based on our research and experience over the last three years.
+Fair Play For Women has made our own submission to the Inquiry in response to this call for evidence based on our research and experience over the last three years.
 All evidence submitted to the inquiry is published on the UK parliament committees website.
 The written evidence published as part of this inquiry is used to inform the work of the Committee.
 Our submission is here.

 You can help to defend female rights by making a donation.
 Fair Play For Women receives no formal or government funding to fund the vital work we do.
 We rely completely on donations made by our supporters.DONATE NOW